 Bristol Old Vic Theatre School – Operating on three specialist teaching sites (Downside Road, Sheene Road Workshops and Christchurch Studios) and performing in the major producing theatre venues in Bristol.

 University of the West of England (UWE)

-They should also be able to produce evidence of at least some of the essential skills required to carry out theatre production management.
+Applicants should also be able to provide evidence of at least some of the essential skills required to carry out theatre production management.

 There is a maximum of two students accepted on to this course (although normally only one)

 This module map provides a list of the modules that make up your course.